k8-scalar/k8-scalar/README.md

 __Experiment configuration__
 The experiment has a mandatory configuration to allow communication with the cluster, and an optional configuration to fine-tune experiment parameters.
 Also, do not forget to use your own repository name in Kubernetes resource declaration files when uploading custom images.

 The autoscaler interacts directly with the Kubernetes cluster.
 The _kubectl_ tool, which is used for this interaction, requires configuration.
 Secrets are used to pass this sensitive information to the required pods.
 The next snippet creates the required keys for a MiniKube cluster.
 First, prepare a directory that contains all the required files.
-Secondly, change paths to the location at which we will mount the secret (`/root/.kube`).
-Finally, the last command will create the secret.
-Do note that the keys required depend on the platform that you have your cluster deployed on.

 ```bash
 mkdir ${k8_scalar_dir}/operations/secrets